-What is the best font for cover letters?
+What is the best cover letter fonts?
 There's no single correct answer to this frequently asked question.
 But when it comes to choosing the right font for your own cover letter, you have quite a few great options.

 The best fonts to use in a cover letter are those that are attractive, clean and easy to read.